FozzTexx/cerealbewt/README.md

 ## Getting started

-In order to convince the Victor ROM to boot from serial, it must have no other boot devices available.
-That means that you need to unplug or remove any floppy drives, hard drives, or network cards.
-I found it was not necessary to unplug the 50 pin ribbon cable going to the floppy drives, unplugging the power cord was enough to disable them.

-You will also need to construct a special serial cable or adapter.
+You will need to construct a special serial cable or adapter.
 I made a simple pass through adapter using male and female DB25 connectors, wired according to the diagram below:

     Host 	       Victor